About Get it Ohm! & Karma Yoga

-What’s Get it Ohm! all about, and what the heck is karmic yoga anyway?
+What’s Get it Ohm! all about, and what the heck is karma yoga anyway?

-Get it Ohm! is a karmic yoga and strength movement created by Jessa Mehta, RYT, in 2013.
-Karmic yoga is based on the Bhavagad Gita, a sacred Sanskrit scripture of Hinduism.
-Simply summed up, karmic yoga is “yoga as a selfless service.”
+Get it Ohm! is a karma yoga and strength movement created by Jessica Mehta, (E-RYT®), certified Yoga Alliance Continuing Education Provider (YACEP®), and NASM-certified personal trainer (CPT), in 2013.
+Karma yoga is based on the Bhavagad Gita, a sacred Sanskrit scripture of Hinduism.
+Simply summed up, karma yoga in this regard is “yoga as a selfless service.”
+(However, the concept of “karma yoga” within the Bhagavad Gita has much more complex, far-reaching ideals).

 Sounds all crunchy and touchy-feely, right?
 Here’s the deal: Get it Ohm! is a totally free, no-strings attached approach to yoga.
 There’s no catch.
 It’s not donation based, not sliding scale, just simply free.